 The EPA recommends indoor humidity should be between 30 percent and 60 percent.
 The higher the humidity indoors, the harder it is to maintain good air quality because mold and bacteria thrive in the humid air.
 So, take advantage of a dehumidifier and/or exhaust fans in your home to keep the humidity at bay.

 Get AC Repair in West Palm Beach, FL with Aztil Air Conditioning

-Don’t forget, Aztil Air Conditioning offers 12-month financing, same as cash.
-That means that if you are approved we get the unit in the next, if not the same, day.
+Don’t forget, Aztil Air Conditioning offers 12-month financing, the same as cash.
+That means that if you are approved we get the unit on the next, if not the same, day.
 Remember, if you want to be cool, there’s no other team to be with.

 Since 1981, Aztil has been dedicated to serving South Florida.
 From Sebastian to Miami we have strived to provide quick, affordable, and professional service to our valued customers.
 We are family-owned and operated, and can guarantee that you will be able to speak to a family member any time you call.
 The Aztil team is comprised of over 100 proud employees, each highly trained and skilled in their fields.
 All of our employees are carefully selected and completely screened to meet our high standards of excellence.

 Further, the Aztil family has provided three generations of expert services and knows what our customers’ needs and expectations are.
 Our motto is “To Keep Florida Cool,” and we will do anything to keep you cool 24 hours a day.
 Your comfort is our mission, and we are the elite team for the job.

 We are Aztil Air Conditioning at 888-729-8452, and we are ready to answer any questions you have.
 Set up a meeting with one of our AC repair specialists in West Palm Beach, FL today by calling or filling out our online contact form.